MO-W59/auto_service_app/README.md

 clear login boxes after login --> other pages too where applicable

+uncheck checkboxes after submit

+go to edit page after new submit for all items

 move all functions to their proper module, move string construction the app module not in gui or DB

 reduce lines in modules look at validte.py for example, is_valid = False --> return is_valid...just return False or True